 Key Recommendation Initial Council Response Current Progress Ensure further Member Agreed.
-Development of a training package has training on behaviours, Members underwent a comprehensive been delayed due to COVID-19. roles and induction programme following the District Elections in May 2019 which included elements relating to the Members' Code of Conduct, the roles of Members and Officers.
-Cabinet Members and Committee Chairs attended an LGA led member development session on 14 October 2019.
-Further development sessions will take place to refresh Members regarding their roles and behaviours.
-Training will also take place with relevant officers in relation to Member/Officer roles and responsibilities to ensure there is a mirrored understanding.
-The Standards and Personnel Appeals Committee has been involved in considering the ethical governance report from the Committee on Standards in Public Life over the past year with a view to reviewing the Members' Code of Conduct and related The LGA Model Code of Conduct consultation was delayed due to COVID19 The Consultation commenced on 8 June and runs until 17 August.
-The Consultation will be considered by the Standards and Personnel Committee at its next meeting in order to submit a formal Council response.
+Development of a training package has training on behaviours, Members underwent a comprehensive been delayed due to COVID-19. roles and induction programme following the - - The LGA Model Code of Conduct consultation was delayed due to COVID19 The Consultation commenced on 8 June and runs until 17 August.
+The Consultation will be considered by the Standards and Personnel Committee at its next meeting ir order to submit a formal Council response.
 All Members have been provided with the details of the consultation and asked to provide comments to the Monitoring Office to feed into the Committee for consideration as part of the response.
 It is understood the LGA's new Model Code wi not now be launched until the Autumn.
-Maximise the contribution of the processed and procedures.
-The Local Government Association will be launching a consultation period shortly regarding its proposed new model code of conduct and Members and relevant Officers will contribute to this consultation process in due course.
+Maximise the regarding its proposed new model code of conduct and Members and relevant Officers will contribute to this consultation process in due course.
 Agreed.
-Members underwent a comprehensive induction programme Discussions regarding training have commenced with CMAP. shared service for Internal Audit to ensure that the Audit Committee are supported to keep up with the pace and topics that the council wants to develop.
-For example, as the commercial programme develops further, the Audit Committee will need to be continually ensuring that governance arrangements and levels of risk are appropriately evaluated. following the District Elections in May 2019 which included training relating to the role of the Audit Committee, treasury management and fraud and commercial investments.
+Members underwent a Discussions regarding training have contribution of the shared service for Internal Audit to ensure that the Audit Committee are supported to keep up with the pace and topics that the council wants to develop.
+For example, as the commercial programme develops further, the Audit Committee will need to be continually ensuring that governance arrangements and levels of risk are appropriately evaluated. comprehensive induction programme following the District Elections in May 2019 which included training relating to the role of the Audit Committee, treasury management and fraud and commercial investments.
 Whilst these sessions were aimed at Audit Committee Members, all Members were invited to attend if they wished.
 Some of these sessions took place immediately before an Audit Committee meeting.
-Further development sessions will be developed to refresh Members regarding these topics and ongoing training for Audit Committee Members is being planned with our partners from the Central Midlands Audit Partnership.
+Further development sessions will be developed to refresh Members regarding these topics and ongoing training for Audit Committee Members is being planned with our partners from the Central Midlands Audit Partnership. commenced with CMAP.